Magical place!

 Tertre Roteboeuf 2019 99-100p

 Tasted twice - last time in November 2021.
 Consistent notes.
 80% Merlot + 20% Cabernet Franc.
-A thick nose full of flower fragrances and blackberry aroma.
+A thick nose was full of flower fragrances and blackberry aroma.
 Violets, wild cherries, cocoa powder, and chocolate.
 Creamy all the way.
 It's a magical wine with great flair, sophisticated touch, fatness, seamless structure, and silkiness.
 Again, an exceptional wine from Francois Mitjavile hits the roof!
 Wow!

 Tertre Roteboeuf 2018 100p